Support For Victims

 - Special measures options at court and out of court disposal options such as restorative justice process are explained to victims.

 These are just some of the matters covered in the Victims’ Code.
-The full Victims’ Code can be accessed via the link below.
+The full Victims’ Code can be accessed via this link in an accessible format and the PDF document is located below.

 - Code of Practice for Victims of Crime in England and Wales